© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Greetwell medieval village, cultivation and post-medieval garden remains is a scheduled monument protected by Historic England under reference 1017332.
 View the official record →

-Greetwell medieval village, cultivation and post-medieval garden remains is a scheduled ancient monument located in Lincolnshire, comprising the earthwork evidence of a medieval settlement and its associated agricultural landscape.
+Greetwell medieval village, cultivation and post-medieval garden remains is a scheduled ancient monument near Lincoln comprising the earthwork and archaeological traces of a medieval settlement with its associated agricultural landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017332.

 Greetwell medieval village, cultivation and post-medieval garden remains is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017332.